openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 [VT Examples](https://openbroadcaster.com/)

+## Accessing VT Tool in Play List

+From within a playlist, Click VT Button at bottom

-## Selecting Device ##
+### Selecting Device ##

-Using Drop down menu, select available recording device.  it might show up as an onboard dedvice or you can plug in a USB recorder and use that device's microphone
+First using the drop down menu, select available recording device.
+It might show up as an onboard dedvice or you can plug in a USB recorder and use that device's microphone

-## Editing Recording ##

-Set trim points, adjust advance levels

-Click Save or press Record button to create new recording and overwrite
+Click Save Edit Icon.
+This saves the edited recording to media sidebard as a copy AND leaves original embedded in PL.

-## Saving Recording ##
+### Saving Recording ##

 Click SAVE button to return to PL.
-To edit levels, click on VT in PL, adjust and save
+To  review and edit levels, click on VT in PL, expand Advanced adjust levels and save

+## Accessing VT Tool in Alerts

+From Main Menu >Schedules>Alerts

+Select which device or schedule the alert should play

+### Create New Alert

+First using the drop down menu, select available recording device.
+It might show up as an onboard dedvice or you can plug in a USB recorder and use that device's microphone

+### Recording

+Once mic is selected, click the Record button and begin speaking.
+Click again to Pause.
+If you click record again it will prompt to over write

+### Editing Recording ##

+Set trim points, using mouse or use keybopard to adjust advance levels

+Give the Alert a friendly display name

+Set seconds how often to play

+Start and Stop Times and Dates

+Click Save Edit Audio Icon

+### Modes

+Interupt pauses present media and plays Alert resuming where it left off in timeline

+Voice Track plays over top of present media allows setting Background Audio Track Volume levels and Fade in Fade out values

+### Saving

+Click Save